nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 A producer is responsible for choosing which message to assign to which queue:

-* Using a round robin algorithm a producer can balance messages between queues
+* Using a round robin algorithm or a shard key a producer can balance messages between queues.
-* Using a shard key (or any custom logic) producers can group messages by queue, the "grouping" semantic is shared with the consumers.
+* Producer can also group message by queue following a semantic that is used by consumers

 Each queue is an ordered immutable sequence of messages that are appended: